2017 Citizens for Space Exploration Congressional Visits Report

-The 2016 CSE Congressional visits were a success and helped advance support for human space exploration and demonstrate a large, grassroots constituency for space exploration.
-The 25th annual trip included 89 travelers, representing 23 states, who conducted a record 407 Congressional office visits (up from the 376 in ’15).
-The diverse group of travelers included elected officials, 38 university students majoring in engineering or related technical fields of study, industry representatives and community leaders.
-The Congressional reception was well attended by over 50 staffers, and included remarks from 4 Members of Congress.
+The 2017 CSE Congressional visits were a success and helped advance support for human space exploration and demonstrate a large, grassroots constituency for space exploration.
+The 26th annual trip included 96 travelers, representing 27 states, who conducted 401 Congressional office visits.
+The diverse group of travelers included elected officials, 35 students studying engineering or related technical fields, industry representatives, and community leaders.
+The Congressional reception was well attended by over 50 staffers, and included remarks from 8 Members of Congress.

 A few interesting statistics from our meting feedback surveys include:

 - 81.5% House visits, 18.5% Senate.
 Members were present at 14% of the meetings.